Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models: Approximate solutions

 \subsection{Extended ZBW model}

-Significant lead-mediated interactions present in the parallel DQD setup generate triplet GSs across a broad parameter range, challenging both AL-based models and the ZBW approximation.
-To address this, we extended the ZBW model in Sec.~\ref{sec:zbw} by including an additional SC orbital.
-The resulting eZBW model introduces then a new effective parameter, the hybridization term $V^{\mathrm{ZBW}}_1$, which couples orbital $1$ to the ZBW orbital labeled $0$.

-Consequently, applying eZBW involves handling a multi-parametric model with unknown effective values.
+In previous sections we have demonstrated that both AL-based models and the ZBW approximation can lead to unphysical predictions for the parallel DQD systems.
+We therefore emphasize that a good practice is to always benchmark simplified descriptions of QD-based problems with exact approaches like NRG when extending them beyond their proven applicability domain.
+On the other hand, simplified models offer valuable tools when their limitations are respected.
+For example, even when constrained to a specific regime, these models can provide analytical insights that aid in the design of new devices, as illustrated by the case of equilibrium quartet superconductivity \cite{Chirolli-2024}.

+As an example of such a simplified approach, we now aim to extend the ZBW model to capture the singlet-triplet transitions identified in Sec,~\ref{sec:app_nrg} by exact NRG calculations.
+Our focus lies in this particular aspect, and we stress that no rigorous claims are made regarding the broader applicability beyond the current model or the effect we aim to describe.
+Given the importance of lead-mediated interactions in the DQD system, it is natural to extend the ZBW approximation defined in Sec.~\ref{sec:zbw} by adding another SC orbital labeled $1$.
+It is supposed to couple via a new effective parameter, the hybridization term $V^{\mathrm{ZBW}}_1$, only to the original ZBW orbital labeled $0$.
+We refer to this approximation as the extended ZBW (eZBW) model.

+In eZBW, the parametric space has been further enlarged.
 In order to manage such a challenge, we first assume $V^{\mathrm{ZBW}}_1$ to be the same for all level detunings $\delta_1$ and $\delta_2$, while $\Delta$, $U_1$ and $U_2$ remain equal to their bare values as before.
 This leaves $V^{\mathrm{ZBW}}_0$, $V^{\mathrm{ZBW}}_1$, and possibly $t$, to be adjusted within eZBW.
-Unlike in the case of the AL and ZBW, we show that the additional degree of freedom brought in by the extra orbital allows to qualitatively model even the presence of triplet GSs.
-However, we emphasize that the presented analysis should be understood as a preliminary one.
-Establishing eZBW as a universal effective model for a present scenario requires additional research focused on ABS spectroscopy and other static properties, areas that extend, however, far beyond the scope of this paper.

-We stress however that our analysis should be understood as a preliminary one, further research should therefore concentrate on the ABS spectroscopy and other static properties.
-However, such an analysis is largely beyond the scope of the present paper.
+Despite these many simplifying assumptions, analysis based on eZBW remains still multi-parametric\footnote{The initial values might be inputed from the corresponding surrogate calculations \cite{Baran-2024,Baran-2024-haldane}.
+However, further adjustments are still required.}.